orochina/flowshop/README.md

-# a homework for flowshop by GA ,using the benchmark FTO6
+# a homework of flowshop by GA ,using the benchmark FTO6